 Texas A&M University tenured and tenure-track faculty and continuing instructional faculty in the Colleges of Architecture, Education, and Liberal Arts are eligible to receive the AVPA Curriculum Development Grant.
 Co-authored, interdisciplinary proposals are allowed, including co-authored proposals including faculty in Colleges not affiliated with the AVPA.
-The AVPA Director and a 2-person subcommittee drawn from the AVPA Advisory Board will adjudicate grant applications.
+The AVPA Director and a 3-person subcommittee drawn from the AVPA Advisory Board will adjudicate grant applications.

-There are two granting periods per academic year: The first in the fall and the second in the spring.
+There are two granting periods per academic year:

 Opening date for the submission of proposals: April 15/September 15